 Time: 1 hour

-Watch the change of guard in front of the Prince’s Palace
+Watch the Changing of the Guards in front of the Prince’s Palace

 Time: 20 minutes